emaanr/notes/Coursework/Computer Systems/Coursenotes/Williams/1-P/L-P6/README.md

 ## `exec` w/o `fork`

 - Shows up in containers often.
-- Useful to do some setup or redefine some set up for a process.
+- Useful to do some setup or re-define some setup for a process.

 # File Descriptors